AzureSQLDB/ContentSafetyLab/docs/3-getting-started-with-rest-in-the-database.md

                   "Server": "Kestrel"
               }
           },
           "result": "Hello from Microsoft Build 2024!
 The AI Language Key is XXXXXXXXX.
-The Content Safety Key is XXXXXXXXX" }
+The Content Safety Key is XXXXXXXXX.
+The OpenAI Key is XXXXXXXXX."
+      }
       ```